Strong, Grey Women

 The aims of the Strong, Grey Women project are to help promote equality for older women by:

-- Supporting older women to identify and consolidate their strengths - and protect themselves from ageism
+- Supporting women to identify and consolidate their strengths - and protect themselves from ageism

 - Raising awareness of gendered ageism and gender inequalities for older women